Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

    Figure 14.
 Ground.las visulized based on intensity values.

-Open *Intensity Image* in FUSION and use the settings as in Figure 15.
+Open *Point cloud analysis > Intensity Image* in FUSION and configure the settings as in Figure 15.

 .. figure:: /images/Lidar15.jpg
    :alt:  none